 Build America Bonds ("BABs"): Taxable municipal bonds that carry special tax credits and federal subsidies for either the bond issuer or the bondholder.
-The most widely used version was authorized under the American Recovery and Reinvestment Act ("ARRA") that allowed BABs to be issued in 2009 and 2010 with a 35% of interest subsidy (subsequently reduced under the federal sequestration program) to the issuer received as direct payments from the federal government.
+The most widely used version was authorized under the American Recovery and Reinvestment Act ("ARRA") that allowed BABs to be issued in 2009 and 2010 with a 35% of interest subsidy to the issuer received as direct payments from the federal government.
 The proceeds of BABs authorized under ARRA could only be used to fund non-private activity, governmental purposes.